Design Considerations for Preventive Conservation in New Heritage Collection Facilities

 Introduction

-This document outlines various considerations when planning for a new heritage collection facility that provides optimal preventive conservation features.
-As a companion to this document, a checklist is provided in Appendix C to help project managers track progress during a capital project.
+In this document, we present various aspects to consider when designing a new facility aimed at the optimal preservation of heritage collections.
+The checklist provided in Appendix C will help project managers track progress during a capital project.
 This guidance focuses mainly on facility design features; it does not include recommendations for the policies, procedures and practices that are also required to protect collections from the agents of deterioration (with the exception of integrated pest management [IPM] and emergency response).

-This document can also be used by existing institutions wishing to obtain an overview of preventive conservation requirements in a heritage collection facility.
+This document can also be used by existing institutions seeking an overview of the preventive conservation features recommended by CCI for heritage collection facilities.
 As each institution has a specific operational context and each collection has a specific vulnerability, please contact CCI to discuss your particular case.

-For Canadian institutions wishing to participate in various heritage programs of the Department of Canadian Heritage, namely, the Designation of institutions and public authorities program (“Designation”) or the Canada Travelling Exhibitions Indemnification Program (“Indemnification”), both administered by the Heritage Policy and Programs Directorate, additional considerations are provided under each section.
+For Canadian institutions wishing to participate in various programs of the Department of Canadian Heritage, namely, the Designation program or the Indemnification program, both administered by the Heritage Policy and Programs Directorate, additional considerations are provided under each section.

 1. Building